 - Familiarization with QMS for Industrial Railroad track design & engineering; ex Union Pacific, BNSF, etc.

 - National and State Safety and Site-specific certifications, including but not limited to TWIC, eRailSafe, ISN, etc.

-- Bachelor’s degree in civil engineering or closely related engineering degree from an accredited college, university or technical school.
+- Bachelor’s degree in civil engineering or closely related engineering degree from an accredited college, or university

 - Licensed Professional Engineer (Texas)

 - Licensed Professional Engineer in Louisiana is preferred, but not required